-POI roles may not be used to extend access for departing employees or other Harvard affiliates who wish to retain access to email, file shares or other resources to which their employee role granted them privileges.
+POI roles may not be used to extend access for most departing employees or other Harvard affiliates who wish to retain access to email, file shares, or other resources to which their employee role granted them privileges.

 Can current POIs be extended?

 Current POIs were ported into the new system from the old system before July 15, 2021.
 When they reach their end dates, those POIs will be required to be renewed through the new process and according to the new Harvard POI policy.
 This means Research Collaborators will have to fill out the SPH POI Candidate Info Form and Sponsors will be responsible for approving those POIs in the Harvard POI portal, regardless of how their initial POI was entered.